 - Use the right tools.
 Explore how matching platforms can assist you in finding qualified candidates quickly and easily.

 If you are a freelancer, casual worker, or reliant on the gig-economy, we feel you!
 This is an incredibly stressful moment.
 If possible, speak to your employers about the possibility of emergency pay and sick leave options.
-Emergency relief funds have been set up across the globe for artists, freelancers, cleaners, and sex workers.
+Emergency relief funds have been set up across the globe for artists, freelancers, and cleaners.
 You deserve this support.

 - Discuss payment options with your employer